sciantarelli/record-client/notes.md

 # To Do List

+* optimize SSR, assets, code splitting, css solutions

+* try to get Node server w/ ssr running for devel
+    * this may not be possible, it was suggested it's pointless anyway.
+I'm not sure about pointless, but maybe it's not vital, yeah.
+    * testing should be done in production though with SSR I think...
+    * see if I can get hot reloading working somehow
+    * missing webpack stuff, hot reloading
+    * for production, what about gzip?

 * Legal pad notes, consolidate
 * record_notes_revised.txt on Mac, finish consolidating that as well
 * Consider record-api notes, and whether to consolidate here or do something else